 Getsafe underwent a number of hugely exciting events in 2020, including a UK launch just as the pandemic began to take hold.
 How did Covid-19 affect your expansion plans?

-On the one hand, we profited from our mobile-first approach.
+On the one hand, we, as a digital insurance provider, profited from our mobile-first approach.
 In times of social distancing, many people switched to digital solutions in general, and that is true for insurance as well.
 We don’t rely on brokers or intermediaries, and our technological infrastructure allowed us to continue with our business.
 But on the other hand, without Covid, we probably would have been farther along.
 With travel restrictions and so many external uncertainties, we decided to focus on Germany and the UK for now.
 But we still hold on to our plan to launch in other major European markets in the near future.
 Thanks to our platform, it’s quite easy for us to enter a new market fast.